We had costumes!

 Except that this time, Pilate simply ordered, “take him to Herod!” and walked off.
 Leaving the priests looking a little uncertainly at each other, until Annas remarks, “Because of course Herod has responsibility for Galilee …”

 There was mounting excitement inside and out as the Way to the Cross proceeded.
-Audience members were running past us to get into position at the far end of the gardens.
+Audience members were running past us to get into position at the far end of the gardens – deliberately, the spot where the high altar of the abbey used to be.
 There was already a line of soldiers in front of the crosses to act as a crowd control barrier and I have to say the scene looked pretty threatening as we approached.
 Three crosses, two pre-loaded with thieves, and lines of scowling soldiers, just looking back and … waiting.
 I enjoyed being able to ad lib an order to the legionaries to clear a path through the crowd.
 Some got into it with relish.
 One rather let down the might of the Empire with “move aside, please …”